-I. Filing

-- a.
+- I. Filing - a.
 Any student eligible to vote in the AS elections may request that a question (hereto referred to as an initiative) to the student body be added to the ballot (see Section 3, clause VII for eligibility requirements).
 A single student may sponsor no more than one (1) initiative in any one election due to the demands on the sponsor.
-The sequential process for requesting approval of initiative language requires the sponsor(s) to: - (1) create a question to be presented to the student body that can be answered in the affirmative or the negative. - (2) secure an AS Board Member as a sponsor to evaluate the legality and feasibility of the initiative and bring the question as an Agenda Item before the Board. - (3) declare under what Authority (see section 2, clause IV) the initiative is being proposed.
+The sequential process for requesting approval of initiative language requires the sponsor(s) to: - (1) create a question to be presented to the student body that can be answered in the affirmative or the negative. - (2) secure an AS Board Member as a sponsor to evaluate the legality and feasibility of the initiative and bring the question as an Agenda Item before the Board.